Satan's Choice Motorcycle Club: Criminalization

 Former Satan's Choice member Cecil Kirby wrote in his 1986 memoirs Mafia Enforcer that Satan's Choice members specialized in seducing the female clerks who operated the Ontario Provincial Police's computers and were always willing to share information from the computers with their boyfriends.
 Kirby stated that there was one clerk who had access to the most classified information and:"Club members carried her number in their wallets.
 If a member was worried about the cops, all he had to do was call her number, and she'd access the police computer to see if there were any warrants on him.
 When we spotted a rival gang member, we'd also use her to see if there were any outstanding fugitive warrants on him.
 If there were, we'd have someone in the club call up the cops and tip them off where that rival was and who was with him.
 It was a good way of avoiding trouble and getting rid of rival gang members.
 We could also check out anybody's criminal record through that computer.
 This helped us spot people trying to infiltrate us from rival gangs or the cops".
 Kirby concluded that Satan's Choice "had the upper hand in Toronto because we had the best intelligence network around.
 We were able to move on the other gangs faster than they could move on us because we had such good sources and good information on the habits of the other gangs".

 In 1973, the Ontario government decided to put all the outlaw biker clubs out of business, and had the Intelligence Branch of the Ontario Provincial Police (OPP) set up a Special Squad with the unfortunate acronym of the SS dedicated entirely to pursuing outlaw bikers.
 The Special Squad was later renamed the Anti-Biker Unit.
 Unlike other organized groups such as the Mafia, the outlaw biker subculture was perceived by public by 1973 as especially dangerous.
-It was understood by members of the Special SqRuad that "legal niceties" need not be upheld as the politicians demanded convictions to show the public that action was being taken.
+It was understood by members of the Special Squad that "legal niceties" need not be upheld as the politicians demanded convictions to show the public that action was being taken.
 Corporal Terry Hall of the Special Squad called the campaign against Satan's Choice "reverse intimidation" as the Special Squad sought to intimidate bikers via the same means used by the bikers themselves.
 The American journalist Mick Lowe wrote that, starting in 1973, Hall "had inhabited a strange nether region on the fringes of Canadian law enforcement" as he went after bikers via very ruthless and often illegal means, making him into a "black legend among Canadian bikers" who feared him as a policeman who did not follow the law.
 Even Hall's appearance with his long hair and beard and a generally disheveled look made him appear more like an outlaw biker than a policeman.